hai-vr/documentation/docs/products/combo-gesture-expressions/reference.md

     <source src={LrodZ6DkxP} type="video/mp4" />
 </video>

 Add the prefab to the scene located in `Assets/Hai/ComboGesture/ComboGestureExpressions.prefab`.
-Right-click on the newly inserted prefab and click <span class="hai-btn">Unpack prefab completely</span>.
+Right-click on the newly inserted prefab and click <span class={styles.hai_btn}>Unpack prefab completely</span>.
-Select the `Default` object which contains a *Combo Gesture Activity* component, then click the <span class="hai-btn">Open editor</span> button in the Inspector to open the CGE Editor.
+Select the `Default` object which contains a *Combo Gesture Activity* component, then click the <span class={styles.hai_btn}>Open editor</span> button in the Inspector to open the CGE Editor.

 ## Visualize your animation files and preview using AnimationViewer
 ![NewInV2TagSmall](https://user-images.githubusercontent.com/60819407/167145432-89428be9-9f16-4795-98ce-093a0c96837c.png)